luni64/TeensySharp/README.md

 var FlashImage = SharpUploader.GetEmptyFlashImage(Board);
 SharpHexParser.ParseStream(File.OpenText("firmware.hex"), FlashImage);
 ```
-The flash image now contains the bytes to be downloaded to the board.
-The actual download will be be done by the class *SharpeUploader*.
+The flash image now contains the bytes to be uploaded to the board.
+The actual upload will be be done by the class *SharpeUploader*.

 ###class SharpUploader
 To upload the flash image to the board you use the static *SharpUploader* class.
 You can start the bootloader  by calling *StartHalfKay(uint Serialnumber)* (alternatively you can press the button on the board).
 After that you pass the flash image to the *Upload* member of the *SharpUploader* class.
 In the example below we upload the image to the first board we find.